salesforce-misc/GamificationMobileSDK-iOS/README.md

 ### Installation

-To integrate Loyalty Management Mobile SDK for iOS with your Xcode project, add it as a package dependency.
+To integrate Gamification for iOS with your Xcode project, add it as a package dependency.

 1. With your app project open in Xcode, select **File** → **Swift Packages** → **Add Package Dependency**.
 2. Enter the repository URL: `https://github.com/loyaltysampleapp/GamificationMobileSDK-iOS`